yusufaw/azan_id_bot/README.md

 ## How It Works

-1. `/pengaturan` fetches the province list from the waktu-sholat API and presents it as an inline keyboard; picking a province shows its cities.
+1. `/pengaturan` reads the province list from the bundled dataset and presents it as an inline keyboard; picking a province shows its cities.
 2. When a city is chosen, the bot upserts the chat's location (chat id, chat/group name, coordinates, city name) into MongoDB.
-3. `/jadwal` looks up the chat's saved coordinates, resolves the local timezone with [geo-tz](https://github.com/evansiroky/node-geo-tz), fetches prayer times for those coordinates, and replies with today's schedule.
+3. `/jadwal` looks up the chat's saved coordinates, finds the nearest city in the dataset, resolves the local timezone with [geo-tz](https://github.com/evansiroky/node-geo-tz), reads that city's prayer times from the local data files, and replies with today's schedule.

 ## Project Structure

 ```
 index.js                    # Bot entry point: command handlers, callback queries, message formatting
+waktu-sholat/index.js       # Local prayer-time lookups (provinces, cities, nearest-city, schedule)
+waktu-sholat/geolocation.js # Great-circle distance helper for nearest-city lookup
+waktu-sholat/data/          # Bundled dataset: list.json + <province>/<city>/<year>.json (2026–2030)
 lib/config.js               # Loads MongoDB settings from environment variables
 lib/db.js                   # Mongoose connection setup
 model/LocationsModel.js     # Mongoose schema for saved chat locations